rushali-shetty/Credit-Card-Fraud-Detection/README.md

 plt.show()
 ```
 <img src="IMAGES/a7.png" width="900" height="600"><br>
-**BoxPlots**<br>
-We will use boxplots to have a better understanding of the distribution of these features in fradulent and non fradulent transactions.<br>
 ### Visualization of correlations using boxplot<br>
+We will use boxplots to have a better understanding of the distribution of these features in fradulent and non fradulent transactions which helps to measure data in an interval scale.<br>
 ```ruby
 f,ax=plt.subplots(2,2,figsize=(24,14))
 f.suptitle('Features with high negative correlation',size=20)